TYPO3-Initiatives/content-block-registration-api/Documentation/IntegratorManual/YamlReference/Types/Email/Index.rst

 Email
 =====

-The "Email" type generates an `<input>` field for entry of email addresses only.
+The "Email" type generates an `<input>` field, specified for entry of email addresses only.
+This type adds a server-side validation of an email address.
+If the input does not contain a valid email address, a flash message warning will be displayed.

-It corresponds with the TCA `type=’input’` (default) with special settings.
+It corresponds with the TCA `type=’input’` (default) and `eval=´email´`.

 Properties